Perspective + Philosophy

 As a liaison between plants and people, I recognize that the plants and their healing powers do not belong to me.
 This becomes more evident when considering the avenues through which I’ve had access to education around herbal medicine, as a white person in the so-called US practicing “Western” herbalism.
 The skills and knowledge at my disposal come to me through lineages of diaspora, colonialism, migration and extraction, without proper credit or compensation to the indigenous keepers who first held them.
 I have learned much of what I know about plant medicine from the unceded territory of the Abenaki people.

 I am grateful to my teachers at Vermont Center of Integrative Herbalism, Old Ways Herbal, Wild Current Herbalism, and the many teachers whose works I have read and heard.
-But most of these teachers have been white herbalists of European descent, and we share an educational lineage that owes a great debt to the midwives, hedgewitches, Indigenous medicine people and Black African land stewards who have shepherded, shared, and often hidden or lost their traditions in the process.
+Most of these teachers have been white herbalists of European descent, and we share an educational lineage that owes a great debt to the midwives, hedgewitches, Indigenous medicine people and Black African land stewards who have shepherded, shared, and often hidden or lost their traditions in the process.

-I focus on bioregionally available and locally abundant plants in my apothecary- most of the medicine I stock is grown and harvested within a few miles of where I live, from the farm fields, meadows and edgelands that house a diverse bounty of species.
+I focus on bioregionally available and locally abundant plants in my apothecary- much of the medicine I stock is grown and harvested within a few miles of where I live, from the farm fields, meadows and edgelands that house a diverse bounty of species.
 Many of these plants are not native to this landscape, but neither am I. How can we hold the balance between working with plants from our diverse ancestral lineages (many of which have come to densely populate the northeastern US/Eastern Woodlands) and forming partnerships with plants that are indigenous to this area?
 I view my role as a steward of the land that I harvest from, a role that requires being in consistent conversation with the plants: Who is really bountiful this year?
 Who needs tending without harvesting?
 What was the impact of last year’s harvest on this year’s population?

 IMG_2561.JPG